Sinhaamisha5/Observability/HandsOnEc2.md

-# 🧭 Monitoring & Alerting Architecture for 200+ Microservices
+# GOAL 1 🧭 Monitoring & Alerting Architecture for 200+ Microservices

 This project provides a complete **Monitoring & Alerting architecture** built with: